You Deserve Love And Respect | BTR.ORG

 Why Do I Feel So Worthless?

 Betrayal trauma victims often ask, “Why do I feel so worthless?”
 They feel ugly, unwanted, unimportant, and alone.
-They are embarrassed about things they used to be proud of..
+Often, they are embarrassed about things they used to be proud of..
 They used to feel attractive and confident.
 Now they feel exposed and inferior.

 How Does Emotional Abuse Damage a Woman’s Self Esteem?

-• Victims may compare themselves to pornographic images
+- Victims may compare themselves to pornographic images, affair partners, or “fantasy” partners

-A courageous first-step toward self-love is to set and maintain effective boundaries.
+A courageous first-step toward self-love is to establish safety boundaries.
 Boundaries are not statements, requests, or ultimatums.
-They are actions that women take to separate themselves and their children from abusive behavior.
+They are actions that we take to move toward greater emotional and physical safety.

 At BTR, we know how painful it is to process the trauma of emotional abuse and betrayal trauma.